Drekin/win-unicode-console/README.rst

 - The code of ``streams`` module is based on the code submitted to http://bugs.python.org/issue1602.
 - The idea of providing custom readline hook and the code of ``readline_hook`` module is based on https://github.com/pyreadline/pyreadline.
+- The code related to ``unicode_argv.get_full_unicode_argv`` is based on http://code.activestate.com/recipes/572200/.
+- The idea of using path hooks and the code related to ``unicode_argv.argv_setter_hook`` is based on https://mail.python.org/pipermail/python-list/2016-June/710183.html.